-- 5. The supervisory authority has not identified serious concerns arising from the system of governance of the undertaking in the last three financial years. - 15.
-There are no material exposures to liquidity risk from asset (including derivatives) and liability sides of the balance sheet, including the availability of liquid assets and the level of liquidity of insurance contracts, taking into account the potential impact of policyholders' behaviour on the liquidity position of the undertaking and the exposure to off-balance sheet items. - 16.
-There is no material concentration of counterparty exposures to reinsurance undertakings. - 17.
-There are no concerns in liquidity position of undertakings stemming from economic or macroeconomic market trend or the amount and quality of own funds items. - 18.
-[For groups only] There are no concerns regarding the fungibility and availability of liquid funds across the group, including the ability to transfer liquidity across the group's undertakings.
+- 5. The supervisory authority has not identified unresolved material concerns arising from the system of governance of the undertaking. - 15.
+The undertaking is not exposed to material liquidity risk from asset (including derivatives) and liability sides of the balance sheet, including the availability of liquid assets and the level of liquidity of insurance contracts, taking into account the potential impact of policyholders' behaviour on the liquidity position of the undertaking, the exposure to off-balance sheet items, and the concentration of counterparty exposures to reinsurance undertakings. - 16.
+The supervisory authority has not identified material concerns in liquidity position of undertakings stemming from economic or macroeconomic market trend or the amount and quality of own funds items. - 17.
+[For groups only] The supervisory authority has not identified material concerns regarding the fungibility and availability of liquid funds across the group, including the ability to transfer liquidity across the group's undertakings.